SuleimanFarah/sunpy/GSOC/GSOC-2017-agneet42.md

 ### Post GSoC goals:

 * _Writing a Python Wrapper for the FLCT Code_ : To be implemented off this paper ( [link](http://folk.uio.no/eamonms/viktor/flct_1.01-1/doc/flct_technique.pdf) ) .
 This paper deals with a fast, efficient for performing Local Correlation Tracking.
 The FLCT Code currently has a C version.
 The aim is to write a Python Wrapper for the same.
 For this we’ll need the [numpy.fft](https://docs.scipy.org/doc/numpy/reference/routines.fft.html) functionality as FLCT uses Fourier Transform in Step 2 of its pseudo-code.
-Also, help will be taken from the Python/C API Reference Manual for creating the Python Wrapper. ( [link](https://docs.python.org/2/c-api/) ).
+Also, help will be taken from the Python/C API Reference Manual for creating the Python Wrapper. ( [link](https://docs.python.org/2/c-api/) ) and Cython.

 * _Implement image alignment using feature detection and tracking_ : To be implemented off this paper( [link](https://www.robots.ox.ac.uk/~vgg/rg/papers/CalonderLSF10.pdf) ) .
 The BRIEF binary descriptor uses the fact that  that image patches could be effectively classified on the basis of a relatively small number of pairwise intensity comparisons.
 It simply  creates a bit vector out of the test responses, which are computed after having smoothed the image patch.